SHARE THIS ARTICLE

 Get to Know the Brands

 Spending some time learning all the filler brands and how they are packaged and sold is imperative if you want to avoid getting scammed.
-You can find all the detailed information, including the contents and photos of the packaging of the products, right here at Maylips.
+You can find all the detailed information, including the contents and photos of the packaging of the products, like those of Fillmed, right here at Maylips.

 Manufacturers use specific colors, fonts, and styles when creating the packaging.
 Likewise, they pack their products in a specific way, be it in pre-filled syringes, vials, or sets of vacutainer bottles.
 Counterfeiters often miss this information and, for example, write the wrong ingredients on the box.